 One reason companies might shy away from launching a workplace wellness program is the uncertainty of participation.
 Low participation rates in these programs can equal lackluster ROI for businesses, which makes it harder to justify keeping these perks around.
 However, according to research from Virgin Pulse, 85 percent of companies say wellness programs support employee engagement, so it’s certainly worth going the extra mile to encourage employees to participate.
 But how do you go about doing this?
-Here are seven ways to motivate participation.
+Here are seven ways to motivate participation to encourage employee participation in your wellness program.

 1. Appoint a wellness coordinator.